crcn/node-awsm/README.md

+*Note: This project is currently alpha-ish.*

 ### Awsm gives you a mongodb-like interface for controlling AWS.
-This project is currently alpha-ish.

 Here's how: